The Best Guitar Patch Cables

 Pedal Coupler Alignment

-Best Patch Cable Selection Methodology
+Best Patch Cables Selection Methodology

-The first edition was published in 2017 and the current edition was published on September 8, 2022.
+The first edition was published in 2017.

-We first looked at the top options available in the USA and short-listed 33 cables, kits and couplers to publish ratings for - you can view the entire list in the Music Gear Database.
+We first looked at the top options available in the USA and short-listed 33 patch cables, kits and couplers to publish ratings for - you can view the entire list in the Music Gear Database.
 Then we collected relevant reviews, ratings and forum comments about each one.
-For this September 2022 Edition, we ended up with over 21,400 sources (10.3% more than the previous edition) and processed them with the Gearank Algorithm to produce rating scores out of 100 for each item.
+For this edition, we ended up with over 21,400 sources (10.3% more than the previous edition) and processed them with the Gearank Algorithm to produce rating scores out of 100 for each item.
 The resulting Gearank Ratings were then used to narrow down the list to just the cream of the crop in each category.
 For more information about our methods, see How Gearank Works.

 About the Author and Contributors